aserena7/DataProcessesGroup20/README.md

 ## _How many observations (rows) and features (columns) are in your data?_

-Mean and Median Income: 230 rows and 6 columns
+U.S. Median household Income by State:
 U.S. Educational Finances: 1276 rows and 11 columns
 U.S. Unemployment Rare: 595 rows and 5 columns

 ## _What questions (from above) can be answered using the data in this dataset_

 - The US regions that invest the most in Education are the ones that have the most income?

 - Do the regions in US with a high income have a low unemployment rate?

 - Are the regions that invest more in Education the ones that also have a lower unemployment rate?